Gifted Services

 To qualify for gifted services in Washington Local Schools, a student must:

 All K-8 students take the Measure of Academic Progress (MAP) for Primary Grades in Reading and Math three times a year (Fall, Winter and Spring).
-Students also take the InView - a Cognitive Abilities Aptitude Test in the late winter of grade 2.
+Students also take the NNAT3 Naglieri Nonverbal Ability Test at the end of 1st grade and the fall of 6th grade to screen for possible superior cognitive gifted identification.
 Students who qualify for services begin receiving gifted services upon parent approval for participation.
 The elementary gifted intervention specialists work closely with regular classroom teachers to provide daily intervention in identified areas.
-Parents and teachers may request testing for gifted identification at anytime.
-Students are screened and tested again in the fall of 6th grade with the InView - a Cognitive Abilities Aptitude Test to identify new candidates for gifted services in the junior high.
+Parents and teachers may request testing for gifted identification at any time.
+Students are screened and tested again in the Winter of 6th grade with Terra Nova to identify new candidates for gifted services in the junior high.

 Students may also qualify for early entrance to kindergarten, whole grade and/or subject acceleration.
 All students who receive services have a Written Education Plan (WEP) and/or a Written Acceleration Plan (WAP).